Rheem Tankless Water Heater Error Codes [The Complete Guide]

 How To Fix:

-09. Rheem Tankless Water Heater Code 14
+Explore the details: Rheem Tankless Water Heater Code 13

-Error code 14 on tankless water heater means the Overheat Film Wrap sensor has activated.
+Fault code 14 on tankless water heater means the Overheat Film Wrap sensor has activated.
 If this sensor senses that the heat exchanger of your water heater gets overheated, it will pop up this error message.
 Improper fuel type, rusty or defective heat exchanger, and faulty Molex connector are some caveats responsible for triggering this error code.

 How To Fix: